agilesolutions/configinjector/README.md

-# BOM Bill of Material verifier
-Scan Spring boot jar file for libraries complying to the content of bom.txt.
-This app is going to be wrapped on container and be run as a jenkins pipeline 2.0 agent.
-Let the jenkins build fail if any of the included libraries on that spring boot app are violating the compliancy of the BOM test.
+# Kubernetes HELM configuration injector
+Fetches secure Spring Boot applciation configs from Spring Cloud Config server and injects config on HELM chart on configmap.
+This GO app get packaged on docker images and executed as Jenkins Docker Agent on Jenkins Groovy deployment pipeline
 ## functionality

 1. wget the BOM txt file from github